Cork Islamic Cultural Centre: Imam

 The Imam at CICC is Sheikh Ahmed Hussain Halawa who is an accomplished teacher of Islamic sacred sciences.
 He holds a B.A. in Islamic Daw’ah from Jami’a Al-Azhar and is originally from Egypt.
 He was given a licence to teach the Quran in 2007.
 He is a part time teacher at Dar al-Arqam where he teaches Quran memorisation.
 He was formerly the Imam for the Islamic Society of Monmouth County, New Jersey, and served as a member of the Imam Council of New York, New Jersey, and Connecticut.
 He has spoken as the Islamic Society of North America (ISNA), Islamic Relief, and Muslim Students Association (MSA) conferences.
 He holds a certificate to teach Arabic from Cordoba University.

 Controversy

-Several articles have been written that list the Cork Islamic Cultural Centre as an example of one of many properties throughout Europe, paid for by the Qatari government, in an effort to spread an extreme and intolerant form of Islam known as Wahhabism.
+Several articles have been written that list the Cork Islamic Cultural Centre as an example of one of many properties throughout Europe, paid for by the Qatari government, in an effort to spread a form of Islam known as Wahhabism.

 In 2013 the centre faced scrutiny over the fact that the initial building, the Cork Dawah Centre, was operating more as a place of worship than an information and cultural centre.
 The centre was issued a letter of warning by the local city council.